 Let’s have a holiday backyard Oyster Roast – Pa-rum-pum-pum-pum!

-This first oyster roast ranks high on my list of most spectacular moments I have experienced since I arrived in South Carolina.
+This one ranks high on my list of most spectacular moments I have experienced since I arrived in South Carolina.
 An oyster roast on a cold winter afternoon beside the Beaufort River produces a euphoria one never can forget.

 When I first arrived in Beaufort several decades ago, I had never attended an Oyster Roast, eaten a raw oyster, a fried oyster, or an oyster stew.
 However, it didn’t take long for me to figure out that Beaufort was an oyster lover’s paradise and if you were caught without a blunt-nosed oyster knife in the glove box of your car it was a sure sign you weren’t from here.
 The Lowcountry is the land of the winter oyster roast, where friends and neighbors come together with gloves and oyster knives in hand.
 It’s a right of passage to be able to open one and slurp it down while armed with an ice-cold beer.